Green Recovery Challenge Fund evaluation

 The evaluation reports

-The evaluation has three strands:
+The programme evaluation has three strands:

-- how the policy decisions behind the creation of the GRCF were put into practice and what can be learned from this process
+- how policy decisions behind the creation of the GRCF were put into practice and what can be learned from this process

 - the extent to which the programme represents value for money